-This is an original pair of cobbler's wooden shoe last used to make hand crafted shoes for a certain client.
-The shoe last were kept at the cobbler's shop for custom shoes when the client requested a pair.
-These shoe last have the client's initials "MAJ" and "10" stamped on each pair.
-Both have a cast iron hole on the top.
+These are original pairs of cobbler's wooden shoe lasts used to make hand crafted shoes for a certain client.
+The shoe lasts were kept at the cobbler's shop for custom shoes when the client requested a pair.
+Many of the shoe last have the client's initials and size stamped on each pair.
+Both shoes have a cast iron hole on the top.
 They have retained their original finish and have the appropriate wear.

 - CREATOR Unknown.

 DATE OF MANUFACTURE c.1920

 MATERIALS AND TECHNIQUES Maple or Beech, Cast Iron.

 - CONDITION Good.
 Wear consistent with age and use.

 - DIMENSIONS H 4 in.
 W 12 in.
 D 4 in.

 The last is the soul of a shoe.
 Apart from selecting the leather, there are few elements of the shoe making process that are more impactful on the end result than the crafting of a last.
 Originally hand carved by cordwainers, i.e. bespoke shoemakers, using hardwoods like maple or beech.

 This pair was salvaged from a cobbler's shop in the Mission District of San Francisco.
 The shop was open from the 1920s and closed in 2018.